 Medicare

-Medicare is a federal health insurance program that pays a large part of the medical expenses for most Americans over the age of 65 and some younger, disabled persons who have received federal disability benefits for at least 24 months.
-Individuals with end-stage renal disease or ALS (amyotrophic lateral sclerosis, or “Lou Gehrig’s Disease”) may qualify for Medicare without the 24-month requirement.
-Anyone over age 65 may apply for Medicare.
+Medicare is a federal health insurance program that pays a large part of the medical expenses for most Americans 65 and older and some younger disabled persons who have received federal disability benefits for at least 24 months.

 When people get Medicare coverage there are two paths most people can take to utilize their benefits.
 Beneficiaries will either choose Original Medicare OR a Medicare Advantage Plan.
-(There is an Annual Open Enrollment Period to switch which path you are on, should you decide later you would like your coverage a different way.)
+There is an Annual Open Enrollment Period to switch which path an individual is on should it be decided later the individual wants a different coverage option.

 When beneficiaries take the Medicare Advantage Plan path, also known as Part C, the separate parts of Original Medicare (Parts A & B, and usually D) are “bundled” and overseen by a private insurance company.